Team3128/camp/about/schedule.md

 amount of learning and fun campers can have building robots, while building in time to run around, eat, and just hang out.

-Each of our days has special events built into it, but its all structure around the same basic schedule:
+We meet five days a week, and each day we have special events built in, but its all structure around the same basic schedule:

 #### Typical Daily Schedule